-During the three months ended March 31, 2014, the Company invested in credit sensitive commercial real estate assets through affiliated entities, and applies the equity method of accounting for such investments.
-As of March 31, 2014, the investments have a fair market value of \$28.0 million and a weighted average yield of 11.93%.
-The Company has presented these investments separately on the consolidated balance sheet as part of the "Investment in affiliates" line item, and statement of operations as a component of "Equity in earnings/(loss) from affiliate."
+The Company invests in credit sensitive commercial real estate assets through affiliated entities, and applies the equity method of accounting for such investments.
+As of June 30, 2014, these investments have a fair market value of \$9.4 million and a weighted average yield of 14.38%.
+As of June 30, 2013, the investments had a fair market value of \$7.1 million and a weighted average yield of 12.30%.
+The Company has presented these investments separately on the consolidated balance sheet as part of the "Investment in affiliates" line item, and consolidated statement of operations as a component of "Equity in earnings/(loss) from affiliate."